 In the area of research, our community-based investigations on the continent are focused on exploring early childhood development and play-based early learning, with knowledge derived utilized to expand culturally relevant programming.
 We also conduct investigations among the diaspora community in Canada aimed at generating new knowledge to inform Canadian immigrant settlement policy.
 Knowledge derived from both areas of research is further aimed at contributing voices from the global south to international ECD discourses.

 Overwhelming research proves that the early years of a child’s life are critical periods that set the stage for his/her all round successful development.
 Nurturing care, safe and stimulating environments, good health, and nutrition secured for children in this time and especially in the first 5 years, serve to build neurological pathways and establish children’s abilities for lifelong education, health, social, economic, and life outcomes.

 Furthermore, research evidence shows that culture, context, and language are central to the development of successful ECD interventions.

-In response to the compelling research, ECDI was established to expand knowledge and contribute to developing culturally and contextually relevant strategies and resources targeted to enhance early childhood brain development for West African children and set them on the path for a successful life course.
+In response to the compelling research, ECDI was established to expand knowledge and contribute to developing culturally and contextually relevant strategies and resources targeted to enhance early childhood brain development for African children and set them on the path for a successful life course.

-We believe that regardless of status, tribe, or abilities, all West African children have a right to access nurturing care, good health, protection, adequate nutrition, and quality early learning environments that enable them to attain their best developmental potential.
+We believe that regardless of status, tribe, or abilities, all African children have a right to access nurturing care, good health, protection, adequate nutrition, and quality early learning environments that enable them to attain their best developmental potential.